-- Sunrise Wind has and will continue to engage with both regulatory (including federal and state agencies) and non-regulatory stakeholders (including the fishing community, environmental groups, and local communities). - Sunrise Wind has will-carriedy out a detailed stakeholder mapping process to promote the Project's awareness of relevant inputs, even from hard to reach groups, and consideration of appropriate information that is applicable to the Project. <a href="https://stakeholder.org/stakeholder
+- Sunrise Wind has and will continue to engage with both regulatory (including federal and state agencies) and non-regulatory stakeholders (including the fishing community, environmental groups, and local communities). - Sunrise Wind has carried out a detailed stakeholder mapping process to promote the Project's awareness of relevant inputs, even from hard to reach groups, and consideration of appropriate information that is applicable to the Project.
+Stakeholder mapping will be periodically updated with newly identified stakeholders during the Project lifetime.